Crisis Communication: What do your employees want to know during this crisis?

 3. What they can do to stay productive?

 Crises by default are creating a new reality for everyone.
 And the new environment requires new approaches.
-Your employees will ask themselves: “How can I stay productive?”.
-You need to provide that answer even before they think of that.
+Consequently, your employees will ask themselves: “How can I stay productive?”.
+And so, you need to provide that answer even before they think of that.

 To ensure your team is set up to be as efficient as possible, provide the tools and resources that are required.
-Consider giving tips on setting up a distraction-free, dedicated room, technology, ergonomics, communication, and efficient workload management.
-We wrote more about this topic in our previous article.
+Additionally, consider giving tips on setting up a distraction-free, dedicated room, technology, ergonomics, communication, and efficient workload management.
+As a matter of fact, we wrote more about this topic in our previous article.
 You can check it here.

 4. How they will be supported?